onedata/onedata-documentation/GUIDELINES.md

 Unified guidelines for writing and formatting the Onedata documentation.

-Some of the formatting guidelines are automatically cared for with proper workspace configuration — make sure to set it up as described in [the README](README.md#development).
+Some of the formatting guidelines are automatically cared for with proper workspace configuration — make sure to set it up as described in [the README][].

 ## Source file structure